iZettle/api-documentation/finance-api/api-reference.md

 |CARD_PAYMENT |A card payment.
 Contains a reference to the card payment in the Purchase API.
 |CARD_PAYMENT_FEE |The commission part of a card payment.
 |CARD_PAYMENT_FEE_REFUND |The commission part of a refund.
-|CARD_REFUND |A card refund. <!-- Is it not obvious? -- Accompanied by CARD_PAYMENT_FEE_REFUND. --> Contains a reference to the card payment refund in the Purchase API.
+|CARD_REFUND |A card refund.
+Contains a reference to the card payment refund in the Purchase API.
 |CASHBACK |Money given to a merchant to retroactively adjust the card payment fee rate.
 |CASHBACK_PAYOUT (Deprecated) |No available description.
 |EMONEY_TRANSFER (Deprecated) |No available description.